-Assistant Professor, Jindal School of Government and Public Policy, O.P.
-Jindal Global University and former Fellow, CSCS
+1 Assistant Professor, Jindal School of Government and Public Policy, O.P.
+Jindal Global University, India.

-At various points in its career through the 20th Century, the Indian state has deployed technologies to govern the country.
-In its latest move, this has extended to a number of large scale projects to install digital technology, the most controversial being the Unique Identity Project, an ongoing project which is registering biometric data, along with demographic information of residents.
-This essay attempts to understand what is at stake in technology-mediated governance.
-Do these interventions signal a shift in the thinking around institutional systems while negotiating the political in a particular way?
-Do they reconcile the participatory and procedural impulses of Indian democracy?
-How do they negotiate particular claims?
-Is this a change in the state-citizen relationship itself?
-The essay will propose that these interventions cannot be understood as an orthodox neoliberal policy initiative.
-Rather, they articulate a new desire to segregate and yet preserve the state, even as they free the executive from the encumbrance of populist democracy.
+At various points in its career the Indian state has deployed technologies to govern the country.
+In its latest move, the state has undertaken a number of large scale projects to install digital technology, the most controversial of these is the Unique Identity Project, an ongoing project which is registering biometric, along with demographic, information of the residents.
+In this paper, I will try to understand what is politically at stake in these digital technological interventions in governance (i.e. technology-mediated governance).
+I would like to explore whether these interventions signal a shift in the thinking around the institutional, while negotiating the political in a particular way; whether they reconcile the participatory and procedural impulses of Indian democracy; how they negotiate with particular claims; and whether they bring a change in the state-citizen relationship.
+I will argue that these interventions cannot be understood as an orthodox neoliberal policy initiative; rather they articulate a new "will to power" and a desire to segregate, yet preserve the state, and free the executive from the encumbrance of populist democracy.